Akarçay: Akarçay Tepe

 Akarçay Tepe is a small, flattish, oval-shaped mound located west of the village.
 Along with nearby Mezraa Teleilat, it is one of the oldest known settlements in the Euphrates basin.
 It was first identified in 1989 by a team led by G. Algaze, who found Paleolithic flint tips and drill bits were found before any excavation took place.
 In 1998, a team led by Nur Balkan-Atlı surveyed the site; they then began excavation in 1999.
-In 2001, M. Özdoğan and N. Karul conducted further research at Akarçay Tepe and dated various artifacts found here to the Ubaid period, Late Chalcolithic, Iron Age, Neolithic, Pottery Neolithic, and Pre-Pottery Neolithic.
+In 2001, M. Özdoğan and N. Karul conducted further research at Akarçay Tepe and dated various artifacts found here to the Ubaid period, Late Chalcolithic, Iron Age, Neolithic, Pre-Pottery Neolithic, and Pottery Neolithic.

 The tepe consists of 7 layers, with the top being a "mixed" layer and the others being numbered Phase I through VI.
 The youngest and uppermost layer, Phase I, has been radiocarbon dated to c.
 6225–6015 BCE, in the Copper Age.
 Below it is Phase II, which is dated to c.
 6455–6200 BCE, spanning the end of the Pottery Neolithic up to the beginning of the Halaf period in the early Chalcolithic.
 Phase III is a "transitional" phase dated to c.
 7185–6515 BCE.
 Below it is Phase IV, which is dated to c.
 7595–7145 BCE, in the terminal Pottery Neolithic.
 Phase V is dated to c.
 7940–7610 BCE, in the late Pottery Neolithic.
 Phase VI, the bottom layer, has not been radiocarbon dated but is estimated to belong to the middle Pre-Pottery Neolithic.

 Another site, known as Akarçaytepe 2, is located 250 m northeast of Akarçay Tepe, on both sides of the Su Dere.
 This is 300 m north of Akarçay village.
 It was first identified by G. Algaze's team in 1989, who identified finds from the Ubaid and Uruk periods of the Chalcolithic, along with the Middle Bronze Age.